 The Cal State fees under consideration:

 Graduation Incentive Fee: In-state seniors who have earned 160 semester (or 240 quarter) credits or more would pay the same rate as nonresidents.
-That amounts to $372 per
+That amounts to $372 per semester unit and $248 per quarter unit.
+CSU officials estimate it has roughly 9,000 so-called "super seniors."

 Third-Tier Tuition Fee: A full course load is 15 units, or five courses.
 If in-state students want to take any more than that, they would be charged extra for the 18th unit and beyond -- $182 per semester (per unit) or $122 per quarter.